 Secondary and tertiary sector.

 Croatia has some reserves of natural gas and oil.
-An oil pipeline connects the port of Omišalj (the island of Krk) to Sisak, where it veers off towards Bratislava and Budapest; another connection with Albania is being planned; refineries in Rijeka and Sisak; there are gas pipelines connecting Paoa and Karlovac, as well as one linked with Hungary.
-The construction of a regasification plant on the island of Krk has been approved, thanks in part to funds from the EU, which will also help other European countries to reduce their dependency on Russia for energy.
-Industrial sectors include shipbuilding (at Rijeka, Split, Pula), but also steel (at Sisak, Split and Topusko), metal-working (at Sebenico), chemicals and petro-chemicals (oil refineries at Rijeka and Sisak), engineering (at Slavonski Brod and Zagreb), the food and textile industries.
+The Adria oil pipeline starts from the port of Omišalj, then veers off towards Bratislava and Budapest; another connection with Albania is being planned; refineries in Rijeka and Sisak (closure in 2019 announced); there are gas pipelines connecting Paoa and Karlovac, as well as one linked with Hungary.
+The construction of a regasification plant on the island of Krk has been approved, thanks in part to funds from the EU, which will help to reduce the dependency on Russia for energy.
+The shipbuilding industry in Rijeka and Split is significant, while the Pula shipyards declared bankruptcy on 13 May 2019.
+Other sectors include steel and metal-working, chemicals and petro-chemicals, mechanics, the food and textile industries.

 Croatia’s main trading partners are Italy and Germany.

 The country’s two top private banks are controlled by Italian banks.
-Tourism has great strategic importance for the economy.
+Tourism has a great strategic importance.

 |natural gas||1 483||M m³||2017|